What is the Difference Between Healthcare Waste Streams?

-When I say to “throw” your waste I do not mean to go full Kobe - dispose of healthcare waste safely by stream.
+When we say to “throw” your waste, we mean to properly dispose of healthcare waste according to the correct waste stream.
 Healthcare waste “streams” describe different types of waste generated by a healthcare facility, and, if your medical waste treatment partner is on the ball - each container will be clearly differentiated by color and labelling.
 Being able to identify and define the difference between waste streams is key in the process of segregation, collection and transportation, as well as disposal.
 Proper healthcare waste segregation is essential for maintaining compliance with federal and state guidelines; failure to do so may impose fines and penalties for non-compliance.
 Let’s avoid potential fines and repurpose that saved money right back into patient care!

 Different types of healthcare waste streams